How Many Solar Panels Do I Need? Calculator & kWh Guide

 Adding a home battery like the Tesla Powerwall 3 (13.5 kWh capacity) does not inherently require more panels — but it changes the optimal sizing strategy.
 Without a battery, a net-metered system benefits from producing exactly what you consume annually, since surplus production often earns only modest export credits.
 With a battery, you want to produce somewhat more during peak sun hours to fill the battery and offset evening loads without drawing from the grid.

-DOE guidance for battery-paired systems suggests sizing the array to produce 10–15% more than annual consumption, ensuring the battery reaches full charge on most clear days.
-For a 10,500 kWh home targeting 115% coverage: 10,500 × 1.15 = 12,075 kWh target, yielding a 9.4 kW system (24 panels at 400 W).
-See our Home Battery Buying Guide for a full comparison of storage options.
+A common design approach for battery-paired systems is to model 10–15% more than annual consumption, then check whether that extra production is useful under your utility export rules.
+For a 10,500 kWh home targeting 115% coverage: 10,500 × 1.15 = 12,075 kWh target, yielding an 8.6 kW system (22 panels at 400 W).
+See our Home Battery Storage Guide for a full comparison of storage options.

 Should You Oversize Your Solar System?